FC Minsk

-FC Minsk (ФК Мінск) is a professional football club based in Minsk, Belarus.
+FC Minsk (ФК Мінск) is a Belarusian professional football club based in Minsk.
 They play in the Belarusian Premier League, the highest tier of Belarusian football.
 Their colours are red and navy blue.

 History

 The club was established in 2006 and was based on the Belarusian First League club Smena Minsk.
 FC Minsk took over Smena's license and was able to start immediately operating in the Belarusian First League without having to first play in the Second League, the third tier in Belarus.
 In the club's inaugural season in the First League, they were able to finish in first place guaranteeing them promotion to the Belarusian Premier League.

 In their top tier debut season, FC Minsk showed weak performances and were relegated at end of 2007, but they managed to bounce straight back the following year with a dominant campaign in the Belarusian First League scoring 72 goals and failing to win in only 3 of the 26 games.
 2008 therefore saw them once again competing in the Belarusian Premier League where they have remained ever since.

 A 3rd-placed finish in 2010 saw FC Minsk embark on their first ever European campaign in the 2011–12 UEFA Europa League.
 In the first qualifying round, they were pitched against AZAL Baku of Azerbaijan and managed a 3–2 aggregate win over two legs.
 The second qualifying round saw them drawn against Gaziantepspor of Turkey.
 After a 1–1 draw at home, the away fixture in Gaziantep saw the Turkish side win 4–1 as the tie finished 5–2 on aggregate in favour of Gaziantepspor.

 In 2013, FC Minsk changed their club crest for the current one.
 The same year they have qualified for the second qualifying round of the 2013–14 UEFA Europa League by winning Belarusian Cup.
 This campaign was more successful as Minsk first eliminated Valletta of Malta 3–1 on aggregate before beating the Scottish team St. Johnstone in the third qualifying round.
 After losing 0–1 at home, FC Minsk managed to win 1–0 in Perth and prevailed in penalty shootout 3–2, advancing to the play-offs, where they have lost to Standard Liège of Belgium 5–1 on aggregate.